List of Sword Art Online characters: Pitohui

 Elsa is a popular singer and songwriter.
-She is a former beta-tester for Sword Art Online, but did not log in when it launched due to certain circumstances, thus sparing her from the tragic fate from over 10,000 players for the next two years.
+She is a former beta-tester for Sword Art Online, but did not log in when it launched due to certain circumstances, thus sparing her from the tragic fate of over 10,000 players for the next two years.
 Angry that she was not able to participate in the "death game", Elsa channeled all the resentment into her Gun Gale Online avatar; exhibiting lust murder that alienated her from other players.
-She's a sadist at heart, but more playful in real life as GGO lets her vent; having blackmailed M into working for her night and day years ago when he stalked her (though he enjoys her abuse and saved her from an actual dangerous stalker).
+She is a sadist at heart, but more playful in real life as GGO lets her vent; having blackmailed M into working for her night and day years ago when he stalked her (though he enjoys her abuse and saved her from an actual dangerous stalker).
 She served as Llenn's mentor along with M; forming a friendship with her.
-She's a Jack-of-All-Stats player who use many varieties of weapons, but mostly associated with a Krebs Custom KTR-09 as her main weapon and a Springfield XD as her sidearm.
-She's also known to possess a red-colored Photon Sword called the Muramasa F9 as her main melee weapon.
+She's a Jack-of-All-Stats player who uses many varieties of weapons, but is mostly associated with a Krebs Custom KTR-09 as her main weapon and a Springfield XD as her sidearm.
+She is also known to possess a red-colored Photon Sword called the Muramasa F9 as her main melee weapon.